Netws Release: Burrell Behavioral Health awarded $4 million CCBHC Expansion Grant

 Burrell estimates an additional 1,200 persons will be directly served due to this expansion, which will serve Christian, Dallas, Greene, Polk, Stone, Taney, and Webster counties in southwest Missouri, and Boone, Carroll, Chariton, Cooper, Howard, Moniteau, Morgan, Pettis, Randolph and Saline counties in central Missouri.
 These counties comprise nearly one-fifth of Missouri’s total population.

-The bill was formally supported by U.S. Senators Roy Blunt and Claire McCaskill, as well as Representatives Emanuel Cleaver II, Vicky Hartzler and Billy Long.
+The application was formally supported by U.S. Senators Roy Blunt and Claire McCaskill, as well as Representatives Emanuel Cleaver II, Vicky Hartzler and Billy Long.
 Letters of support also were written by Ricky Gowdy of the Department of Mental Health, Brent McGinty of Missouri Coalition for Community Behavioral Health, and Dr. John Jungmann, superintendent of Springfield Public Schools.

 This expansion will focus on services for individuals with: